Financial Aid Resources

 Scholarship America’s Dream Award is a renewable scholarship fund targeted toward completion.
 Awards will be given to students entering their second year or higher of education beyond high school, based on the fact that too often scholarships are only offered in their freshman year.
 Award amounts will grow each year, helping ensure that students can afford to complete their degrees.

 Dream Award scholarships for 2016-17 included general scholarships; STEM scholarships (for study in science, technology, engineering and math-related majors); and the World Journal Award for Chinese-American Students.
 Financial need is considered in determining award amounts.

 To qualify for 2017-18 awards, students must have received a high school diploma or equivalent from a U.S. school, and must be planning to complete a minimum of one full year of postsecondary education by the end of the 2016 year.
 Applicants must plan to enroll in full-time undergraduate study at the sophomore-year level or higher at an accredited two- or four-year college, university or vocational-technical school in the United States for the entire 2017-18 academic year, and must have a minimum cumulative grade point average of 3.0 on a 4.0 scale (or its equivalent).
 Finally, applicants must be U.S. citizens, U.S. permanent resident (holders of a Permanent Resident Card), or individuals granted deferred action status under the Deferred Action for Childhood Arrivals Program (DACA).

-For more information, and to be notified when applications are available for 2015-16, visit the Dream Award page of our site.
+To read detailed criteria and learn more, visit the Dream Award page of our site.